-Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide
+Best Time to Visit Taipei, Taiwan: Weather by Season & Month

+Taipei doesn’t have big four-season temperature swings like other top world travel destinations.
+The catch?
 The weather in Taipei can be extreme.
-And not planning right can quickly turn an otherwise well-intentioned travel plan sour.
+With heat, humidity, rainfall, and typhoons popping into the forecast throughout the year, not planning right can quickly turn an otherwise well-intentioned travel plan sour.

-Not sure when to visit Taipei?
-Plan your trip with this complete Taipei weather guide.
-We’ve included ideas for the best month to travel to Taipei and what to expect & what to wear by season & month.
+Not sure when to launch your Taiwan vacation?
+Plan the perfect trip with this complete Taipei weather guide, including average temperatures, what to expect, and what to wear by season and month!

-Searching out the best time to visit Taipei isn’t much like finding the best time to visit Taiwan in general.
+Figuring out when to visit Taipei is much like finding the best time to visit Taiwan in general.
 Taipei is located in Taiwan’s sub-tropical zone.
 There’s more variation in average temperatures here than in tropical Southern Taiwan.

 Cloudy Weather

-Throughout the year, Taipei gets hammered with rain.
-And, if the season is (not-so) right, a couple nasty typhoons.
-You’d do best to avoid these.
+Throughout the year, Taipei gets hammered with rain—and, if the season is (not so) right, a couple of nasty typhoons.
+Needless to say, you’d do well to avoid these.
 (Unless extreme storm-chasing gets your heart pumping!)

 Spring